aviadra/Cloud-profiler/README.md

 ## Local options
 These are local to your Mac settings.

 `static_profiles` - Set the location of the "static profiles" on your computer.
 The default, is to point to where the repo is.

 ## AWS options
-These are settings for you AWS account/s.
+These are settings for your AWS account/s.

 `aws_credentials_file` - The script knows how to yank profiles from a standard awscli configuration.
 This directive sets the location to get the credentials which holds the keys.
 The default is "~/.aws/credentials"

-`use_ip_public` - Toggles if the IPs for the connection should be the internal whens (with Bastion) or external ones.
+`use_ip_public` - Toggles if the IPs for the connection should be the internal ones (with Bastion) or external ones.
 The default is to use internal ones with the value of "False".

 `skip_stopped` - Toggles if profiles for stopped instances should be created.
 The default is to skip stopped instances with the value of "True".